An optical flow approach to tracking ship track behavior using GOES-R satellite imagery: Tracking ship tracks with optical flow

-Although best assessed in video format, we demonstrate tracking performance in this paper as a tracking box overlaid on the satellite imagery at 4 to 6-hr intervals.
-The tracking box is parameterized by the user-defined cloud region of the first frame and is updated in each frame to be roughly centered around the ship track cloud feature by adding it to the mean displacement of the features between the current and previous frames.
-Fig. \ref{fig:lk_june_big} shows the performance of the optical flow approach on a cloud region on June 17, 2019.
-The tracking follows two distinct ship tracks over 18 hr, throughout which the tracks clearly persist.
-Fig. \ref{fig:lk_june_small} shows the isolated user-defined cloud region of the same tracking result in 4-hr increments over a 28-hr period.
-We clearly observe ship tracks from the beginning of tracking at 05:02 UTC until at least 01:02 UTC the following day, accurately quantifying the duration of persistence as 20 hr.
-Using this approach, we can observe the persistence and dispersion of ship emissions in a cloud layer by tracking that region over several hours in increments of 5 min, the temporal resolution of the GOES-17 ABI CONUS scan.
+Although best assessed in video format, we show an example application of this method with a case study from June 17-18, 2019.
+Fig. \ref{fig:lk_june_big} shows the tracking box following an intersection of two distinct ship tracks over 18 hours, throughout which the tracks clearly persist.
+Fig. \ref{fig:lk_june_small} shows the isolated ROI of the same tracking result in 3-hr increments over a 23-hr period.
+We clearly observe ship tracks from the beginning of tracking at 07:02 UTC until at least 03:02 UTC the following day, quantifying the duration of persistence as 20 hr.
+Using this approach, we can observe the persistence and dispersion of ship tracks in a low cloud layer by tracking that region over many hours in increments of 5 min, the temporal resolution of the GOES-17 ABI CONUS scan.
+Note that this tracking algorithm would also work in increments of 10 or 15 minutes but at the cost of tracking accuracy that is not worth the negligible efficiency gained.
+It is recommended to use time intervals as close as possible.

-Figs. \ref{fig:lk_feb} and \ref{fig:lk_apr} demonstrate the optical flow tracking technique for the two case studies in February and April 2019.
-Videos for all three examples can be found in the supplementary materials.
-We compare optical flow performance with HYSPLIT trajectory predictions in supplementary Figs. \ref{fig:lk-hysplit_june_supp}, \ref{fig:lk-hysplit_feb_supp}, and \ref{fig:lk-hysplit_apr_supp}.
-Based on these comparisons and due to the high sensitivity of HYSPLIT to height inializations over time, we prefer the optical flow method over the HYSPLIT method to reliably predict the path of ship track features that persist beyond 8 hr.